-- Caloric test is a part of ENG/VNG. - It reflects an attempt to discover the degree to which the vestibular system is responsive and also how symmetric the responses are, between left and right. - It is a test of the lateral semicircular canals. - Most caloric tests are nowadays are done using computerized systems, the computer analyzes the caloric data, computing peak slow-phase velocity. - you can test each side independently
+- Caloric test is a part of ENG/VNG. - It reflects an attempt to discover the degree to which the vestibular system is responsive and also how symmetric the responses are, between left and right. - It is a test of the lateral semicircular canals. - We are stimulating the horizontal semicircular canal. - Most caloric tests are nowadays done using computerized systems, the computer analyzes the caloric data, computing peak slow-phase velocity. - You can test each side independently (ONLY test) - If the nystagmus is low or absent, there is hypofunction of the vestibular system. - Disadvantage of this test: It is a very low frequency test.
+It does not give you the whole picture of the vestibular system (problems in the high frequency will not be picked up) - How is the vestibular system stimulated?
+The difference between the temperature of the body and the stimulus will lead to the transfer of heat to the endolymph and perilymph.